-President Paul R. Verkuil resigned the presidency of William and Mary to become president of the American Automobile Association.
+President Paul R. Verkuil resigned the presidency of William & Mary to become president of the American Automobile Association.

 Washington Hall was rededicated after being renovated at a cost of $1 million.

-The College dedicated the Sarah Ives Gore Child Care Center and the Matoaka Arts Studio on Charter Day weekend.
+The university dedicated the Sarah Ives Gore Child Care Center and the Matoaka Arts Studio on Charter Day weekend.

 1992, April 9

-Timothy J. Sullivan, dean of the Marshall-Wythe School of Law, was named the 25th President of the College of William and Mary.
+Timothy J. Sullivan, dean of the Marshall-Wythe School of Law, was named the 25th President of William & Mary.

 1992, April 11

-The Hulon Willis Association was founded by the Society of the Alumni as a special interest group for forging and strengthening ties between African-American alumni and students and William and Mary.
+The Hulon Willis Association was founded by the Society of the Alumni as a special interest group for forging and strengthening ties between African-American alumni and students and William & Mary.

 1992, July 4